Ruby On Rails Scalability: Challenges and Remedies

 So, Scaling in Ruby on Rails can be done through vertical scaling or horizontal scaling, each with its own benefits and drawbacks.

-Let’s understand types of ROR Scalability.
+Let’s understand types of Ruby on Rails Scalability.

-Types of Ruby On Rails Scalability
+Types of Ruby on Rails Scalability

 Vertical Scaling

 Scaling a Ruby on Rails application is crucial for managing increased traffic and ensuring it performs well.
-Vertical scaling is the first method to handle increased traffic on ruby on rails websites.

 It involves upgrading hardware components like RAM, server power, or using a more powerful processor, which initially works well, but there’s a saturation point where vertical scaling is not much beneficial when the traffic increases beyond that.